88ngreen88/Absenteeism_Categorization_Model/README.md

 ![download-8](https://user-images.githubusercontent.com/115309980/224388999-9a3e2374-0db8-41f7-b625-64c9cfa33f6e.png)

 Looking above, we can see that as the percentage of black and hispanic students increased at a school, so does the rate of chronic absenteeism.
-I also want to see have the rate of poverty at a school impacts absenteeism.
+I also want to see how the rate of poverty at a school impacts absenteeism.

 ![download-9](https://user-images.githubusercontent.com/115309980/224389104-efe84153-49bf-477e-a5eb-f389a38c38f2.png)

-Based on the graph above, we can also see that as the rate of poverty increases at a school, then the rate of absenteeism also increases.
+Based on the graph above, we can see that as the rate of poverty increases at a school, the rate of absenteeism also increases.

 ![download-10](https://user-images.githubusercontent.com/115309980/224389268-9caa862c-3486-4d9d-b755-de3753a57905.png)

 # Creating My Models

 To start my modeling process, I split my data into a X_train, X_test, y_train and y_test.
 I will fit my data on the X and y train and then evaluate the model on the test data set.
 When evaluating my model I decided to use the recall score.
 I decided to use recall instead of precision or accuracy to assess my models because I feel like my stakeholder (the Department of Education) will want to the lowest number of false negatives possible.
-A false positive in the context of this project would be if a school that had an issue with a high rate of chronic absenteeism was classified not having a high rate of chronic absenteeism.
+A false positive in the context of this project would be if a school that had an issue with a high rate of chronic absenteeism was classified as not having a high rate of chronic absenteeism.
 If recall is about the same across models, I will then look at precision to decide on my best model.

 In addition, because my target are schools in the top 25% of chronic absenteeism, I have created a class imbalance.